In the Greater Sydney Region, a Sydney District Planning Panel operates for each district:

 Coastal Protection Works

-State Environmental Planning Policy (State and Regional Development) 2011, (Schedule 7, clause 8A), declares certain development for the purposes of coastal protection works to be 'regionally significant development' for which the consent authority is a Sydney district or regional planning Panel.
+State Environmental Planning Policy (Planning Systems) 2021, (Schedule 6, clause 8A), declares certain development for the purposes of coastal protection works to be regionally significant development for which the consent authority is a Sydney District or Regional Planning Panel.

-Where a Planning Panel is to determine a DA for coastal protection works the chair and the council nominated members will remain on the panel, however the State members will be replaced by members appointed by the Minister for Planning who have expertise in coastal engineering or coastal geomorphology (see clause 8A, Schedule 7 of the SRD SEPP).
+Where a Planning Panel is to determine a DA for coastal protection works the chair and the council nominated members will remain on the panel, however the State members will be replaced by members appointed by the Minister for Planning who have expertise in coastal engineering or coastal geomorphology (see clause 8A, Schedule 6 of the Planning Systems SEPP).

-For further information about coastal protection works, click here.
+For further information about coastal management, click here.

 For information about the members with coastal expertise who will join planning panels when they are considering coastal protection works, click here.